-“Regardless of whether it is a co-op or a condo, the board is fully responsible for any water penetration coming in from the facade or roof and your building’s priority is to make the necessary repairs,” says Ian Brandt, a partner at the Manhattan law firm Wagner, Berkow & Brandt who represents co-op and condo boards and owners.
+“Regardless of whether it is a co-op or a condo, the board is fully responsible for any water penetration coming in from the façade or roof and your building’s priority is to make the necessary repairs,” says New York City real estate attorney Steven Wagner, a partner at Adam Leitman Bailey, P.C. who represents tenants and apartment owners, as well as co-op and condo boards.

-“Irrespective of the cause—even if the shareholder or owner is to blame—it doesn’t absolve the board from the responsibility to make repairs to the common areas and in some cases, the units,” Brandt says.
+“Irrespective of the cause—even if the shareholder or owner is to blame—it doesn’t absolve the board from the responsibility to make repairs to the common areas and in some cases, the units,” Wagner says.

 In a co-op, the warranty of habitability mandates that the landlord is responsible for keeping the shareholders' apartments and the building safe and livable at all times.
 The way co-ops are structured means boards take on a landlord’s responsibility in the eyes of the law.
-So a board has the same apartment repair obligations to shareholders as regular landlords have to ordinary, non-investing tenants.
+So a co-op board has the same apartment repair obligations to shareholders as regular landlords have to ordinary, non-investing tenants.

 Once you’ve established the cause of the problem, you will need to figure out the cost of the repairs.
 Boards typically pay between $50,000 and $100,000 annually in premiums for an insurance policy with coverage up to tens or hundreds of millions of dollars.
 The purpose of insurance is to receive an indemnity for covered losses, rather than pay for liabilities out of pocket, so your board should be taking advantage of that coverage.